H8X24A1/H8X24A1.github.io/usage/sparo-user-documentation.md

 ---
-title: HXA.io DOCS - Sparo App user documentation
+title: Sparo App user documentation
 label: HXA Sparo
 icon: rocket
 order: 90
 ---
-+++ Overview
+# Overview
 **HXA Sparo** is an application designed to integrate seamlessly with Microsoft 365, allowing organizations to manage and book resources efficiently.
 It retrieves and displays resources set up by the organization, enabling users to quickly or schedule bookings, invite team members, and interact with **HXA Portal**.

 HXA Sparo offers a variety of features, including resource management, floor plan mapping, and integration with organizational directories like Microsoft Active Directory.
 The application’s authentication process is handled through Microsoft 365 credentials, providing a secure and streamlined login experience.